 My nails are not naturally short but I have a nasty habit of biting them.
 Now Pinterest is making me crazy with those stunning acrylic nails and I want them badly.
 So, I visited a professional nail salon with one desperate question, ‘are my nails too short for acrylics?’

 The good news is that even short nails can enjoy the benefits of acrylics.
 With the right manicurist, you can dress up your short nails with some stunning acrylic overlays.
 Here, I will discuss, all that you have to know about acrylics on short/bitten nails to make sure you get your nails done according to your style and choice.
-And I am hopeful, you will feel supercharged up before doing your acrylics.

 Short Bitten Nails Can Enjoy Acrylic Because…

 The acrylic overlay is done on natural nails having a healthy nail bed, sidewalls, and cuticle area hence it does not matter how short or long your nails are.
 As long as your nail bed is not affected by the bitting, brittleness, or any other health issues, your short nails can enjoy acrylic.

 Here is an example of short nails with a healthy nail bed.

 Usually bitters bit the freed edge and the smile line of the nails; the nail bed, sidewalls, and cuticle remain safe.